alessandro-ooo/ardu-keys/README.md

 The circuit uses the Arduino Uno R3 Pin header connector, specifically the d2, d3, d4, d6 and GND pins, that are connected with the board through a female socket wired with jumper wire.

 ### 2.1 Schematic
 The PCB makes use of four switches and a female 01_05 connector, four for the digital inputs and one for the ground.
-A note: The ground could have been handled differently, but this is a first time and self-taught project with PCBs and mistakes are totally allowed.

 <p align="center">
    <kbd><img src="https://i.imgur.com/2BZTXVE.png" alt="SW"></kbd>